Adolescent or Middle Childhood Education, Master of Arts in Teaching

 • Demonstrate the ability to use a variety of appropriate assessments to inform their teaching practice; and

-• Demonstrate respect for learner differences, a commitment to personal growth, and the capacity to reflect on his/her teaching effectiveness.
+• Demonstrate respect for learner differences, a commitment to personal growth, and the capacity to reflect on their teaching effectiveness.

 Content Requirements